AchrafKassioui/Learning-iOS-Dev/README.md

 *21 January 2024*

 How should I size my SpriteKit scene?
 How does scene size affect performance?
 Will my nodes' position be constrained by the scene size?
-If a physics body falls under gravity, will it continue falling indefinitely?
+If a physics body falls under gravity, will it continue to fall indefinitely?

 If we command-click on `SKScene` in a SpriteKit code, we can bring up the header information for the class: